 The Community Sponsor may also choose to partner formally with an individual (e.g. a refugee’s family member in Canada) or another organization in carrying out settlement duties.

-For more information, please visit our Video Library for a recorded webinar on Becoming a Community Sponsor.
+For more information, please visit our Video Library for a recorded Becoming a Community Sponsor.

 FAQs – Being a Community Sponsor